 Rangemaster George Parks tested several weapons on 28th December 1968.
 He test fired three rifles and made comparisons of shell casings with the casings in evidence.
 On the basis of his findings the following guns are eliminated as suspected weapons.

 #1.
 Marlin automatic rifle; property of Robert Connelly.

 #2.
 Remington automatic rifle, Model 550-1, property of James Owen.

 #3.
 Ruger automatic rifle, SN 138577, property of James Owen.

-The bullet that struck David Faraday's head was likely damaged, although didn't exhibit '6 right hand groove class characteristics,' as the rest.
-Bearing in mind David Faraday's body position in the Lake Herman Road turnout, he was likely facing west, standing next to the Rambler's rear right wheel, when he was shot in the left side of his head.
-Therefore it is plausible the shell casing observed on the front passenger floorboard of the Rambler was inextricably linked to this bullet recovered from David Faraday.
+The bullet that struck David Faraday's head was likely damaged, although it didn't exhibit "6 right hand groove class characteristics" as the rest.
+Bearing in mind David Faraday's body position in the Lake Herman Road turnout, he was likely facing west, standing next to the Rambler's right rear wheel when he was shot in the left side of his head.
+Therefore, it is plausible that the shell casing observed on the front passenger floorboard of the Rambler was inextricably linked to this bullet recovered from David Faraday.
 Without an accurate comparison of this bullet and without locating the missing shell casing, it cannot be ruled out that these two pieces of ballistic evidence were not the product of a second gun and second shooter on the night of December 20th 1968.

-Sixteen shell casings have the capacity to be linked to the Zodiac case, either by comparison or to a suspected firearm, if we include the fifteen shell casings found scattered around the car of murder victims Koy Ien Saechao (48) and Choy Fow Salee (40), a Laotian couple brutality gunned down on the hard shoulder of a Sacramento highway on April 22nd 1986.
-Although not necessarily Zodiac victims, they appeared to be the subject of a possible Zodiac letter mailed to the San Francisco Chronicle on May 6th 1986.
+Sixteen shell casings have the capacity to be linked to the Zodiac case, either by comparison or to a suspected firearm, if we include the fifteen shell casings found scattered around the car of murder victims Koy Ien Saechao (48) and Choy Fow Saelee (40), a Laotian couple who were brutality gunned down on the hard shoulder of a Sacramento highway on April 22nd 1986.
+Although not necessarily Zodiac victims, they were certainly the subject of a possible Zodiac letter mailed to the San Francisco Chronicle on May 6th 1986.